 Check out our list below for commonly used packaging for take-out and how you can recycle it:

 This one is easy – just empty and rinse.
 Both the lid and container go in your blue box or container recycling.
 This includes the firm plastic lids that will bend if you push on them, and commonly come with sushi take-out.
 While not accepted in all areas in Canada, Recycle BC does accept black plastic so toss it in your bin.

 If your favourite take-out establishment uses foam packaging, foam can be recycled at a recycling depot.
 Even if you’ve emptied and rinsed the container so it looks brand new, please do not put it in your home recycling bins.
-Foam breaks and crumbles easily, and is difficult to separate from other recyclables.
+Foam breaks and crumbles easily and is difficult to separate from other recyclables.
 This causes contamination and affects the recyclability of the rest of your blue box.
-Please check our list of depot service updates at RecycleBC.ca/COVID19 to ensure your closest depot is open and currently accepting foam.
 The upside is that foam is very lightweight and easy to store (stack the pieces!) so you can save them up for your next depot trip.

-Paper containers can be included with your paper recycling if they are squeaky clean.
-The brown kraft paper containers may have a thin plastic poly-coat lining, and that’s okay.
+Paper containers can be included with your paper recycling if they are empty and clean.
+The brown Kraft paper containers may have a thin plastic poly-coat lining, and that’s okay.
 They can still go with your paper recycling.

 Another simple one: yes, they’re recyclable!
 Remove any stuck-on food, rinse, and put in your blue box.
 Some foil containers come with a foil-lined paper lid which is not recyclable due to the material mix.
 Put those in your garbage.
 Foil wrap also goes in your blue box provided it’s clean.